-None

-N/A

-None anticipated.
+None Availability of Markets: N/A Hazards: None anticipated.
 All inspectors will be trained in the proper identification and handling of HHW.

-High

-None anticipated.
+Program Flexibility: High Change in HHW Generation: None anticipated.

-5.3 Recycling Program For Waste Oils, Paints and Batteries
+5.3 Recycling Program For Waste Batteries, Oil and Paint (BOP)